istio/istio/releasenotes/README.md

 ## docs

 The `docs` field should be used to list related documentation.
-These will be turned into links and appended to the note alongside the issues. *NOTE* quotes are required for docs entries or you may see YAML errors such as `did not find expected alphabetic or numeric character`.
+These will be turned into links and appended to the note alongside the issues.
+Quotes are **required** for docs entries or you may see YAML errors such as `did not find expected alphabetic or numeric character`.

 ### Release Notes